hasura/graphql-serverless/README.md

 Note: The table above indicates the success (2xx) or failure (non-2xx) of requests when instantiated at X req/s and not the throughput of those requests.

-### Using with Hasura GraphQL Engine (Optional)
+## Using with Hasura GraphQL Engine

-While you can use these boilerplates to create any kind of GraphQL schema you may wish to merge your schema with [Hasura GraphQL Engine](https://hasura.io) to augment your schema with high-performance CRUD and realtime GraphQL APIs.
+You can use these boilerplates to create any kind of GraphQL API.
+Resolvers that interact with other microservices or  with a database, we started putting together this repository you may wish to merge your schema with [Hasura GraphQL Engine](https://hasura.io) to augment your schema with high-performance CRUD and realtime GraphQL APIs.

 Follow this guide to merge your schema with Hasura: [using-with-hasura.md](using-with-hasura.md)